 There are no concrete rules for how much home you can afford, or how big your mortgage should be.
 In part, this is mortgage lenders will calculate your maximum home purchase price differently from how you might calculate it yourself.

-There are two approaches to home affordability -- let's examine both.
+There are two approaches to home affordability and each consider today's mortgage rates-- let's examine both.

 When you ask a bank to calculate your maximum home purchase price, the bank will give very little consideration to your existing home hunt or any properties on which you've considered making an offer.